osu-Norge/osu-rank-tracker/README.md

 <h3>Installing & Running</h3>

-*Assming that you have set your Python 3 path to `python` and you have set up a database*
+*Assming that you have set your Python 3 path to `python` and you have set up a database.*

 * Install the required Python modules:
   ```
   python -m pip install -r requirements.txt
   ```

-* Rename the [config.yaml.example](https://github.com/osu-Norge/osu-rank-tracker/blob/master/config.yaml.example) file to `config.yaml` replace the values with your own
+* Rename the [config.yaml.example](https://github.com/osu-Norge/osu-rank-tracker/blob/master/config.yaml.example) file to `config.yaml` and replace the values inside the file with your own.

 * Run the bot
   ```